Through The Fibro Fog

 A few notes on some of the ingredients:

-• Pumpkin: not just for carving into scary faces!
+• Pumpkin - not just for carving into scary faces for Halloween!
 Fresh pumpkin is delicious, but be sure to pick a fresh unbruised one without any wrinkles (a sign it is older).
+You can use pie pumpkins (sugar pumpkins), Kent pumpkin, Japanese pumpkin (kabocha squash) or other types such as butternut squash.

-• Coconut milk: makes the soup lovely and creamy without using dairy.
+• Coconut milk - for a creamy pumpkin soup that's dairy free.
 You want the type in a can rather than a carton used for coffee.

-• Sweet paprika: also for a touch of spice.
+• Sweet paprika - for a touch of spice.
 Sweet paprika isn't hot as regular paprika is.
 I like the Szeged sweet paprika.

 📖 Swaps and variations